epklein/epklein.github.io/_posts/2023Q3/2023-09-10-delivering-results-over-being-right.md

 ---
-title: Delivering results over being right
+title: Delivering Results over Being Right
-categories:
+categories: [Personal Development, People Skills]
-tags:
+tags: [Communication, Influence, Effectiveness]
 excerpt: A reflection on how delivering results is more important than being right.
 ---